chenghau81/basketball-attendance/DEPLOYMENT.md

 - **Backend API Errors**:
   - Check Render logs for specific error messages
   - Verify environment variables are set correctly
+  - If you see "Module not found" errors, try manually rebuilding the service in Render dashboard
+  - Ensure dependencies are being installed correctly by checking the build logs

 - **Frontend Not Connecting to Backend**:
   - Check that REACT_APP_API_URL is set correctly